 Registration & Housing

-Registration for the Annual Meeting is not yet open.
+Registration for the Annual Meeting is open.
 AAR members receive a deep discount on registration rates.
 Renew your membership today to take advantage of the savings.

-Housing is not yet open.
+Housing is open.
 AAR has negotiated special conference rates at luxurious, convenient hotels.
 Registration is required to arrange housing.

 From child care information to maps of meeting venues, from audio visual needs to workshop descriptions, check out this A-Z list for all your Annual Meeting questions.
 Not finding what you need?
 For questions about the Annual Meeting program or publications, contact Robert Puckett at 1-404-727-1461 or email@example.com; and for questions about logistics, registration or housing, contact Soraya Shahrak at 1-404-727-7972 or firstname.lastname@example.org.